 - word-forming element of verbs and nouns from verbs, with a wide range of meaning: "about, around; thoroughly, completely; to make, cause seem; to provide with; at, on, to, for;" from Old English be- "about, around, on all sides," the unstressed form of Old English bi "by" (see by (prep.)).
 The form has remained by- in stressed positions and in some more modern formations (bylaw, bygones, bystander).

-This sense naturally drifted into intensive (cf. bespatter "spatter about," therefore "spatter very much").
-Be- can also be privative (cf. behead), causative, or have just about any sense required.
-The prefix was productive 16c.-17c. in forming useful words, many of which have not survived, e.g. bethwack "to thrash soundly" (1550s), betongue "to assail in speech, to scold" (1630s).
+The Old English prefix also was used to make transitive verbs and as a privative or intensive prefix (as in behead).
+The sense "on all sides, all about" naturally grew to include intensive uses (as in bespatter "spatter about," therefore "spatter very much," besprinkle, etc.).
+Be- also can be causative, or have just about any sense required.
+The prefix was productive 16c.-17c. in forming useful words, many of which have not survived, such as bethwack "to thrash soundly" (1550s) and betongue "to assail in speech, to scold" (1630s).